Headlines:

 Sponsored News – Millions of people are living longer and in better health, thanks to major advances in medical technology that have produced new high-quality, cost-effective therapies.

-Half a century ago, a pacemaker used to treat cardiac arrhythmia was the size of a hockey puck.
+Half a century ago, a pacemaker used to treat cardiac arrhythmias was the size of a hockey puck.
 Today, it’s smaller than a AAA battery.
 Since 1980, medical technology has reduced fatalities from heart disease and stroke by more than half, reported the National Center for Health Statistics.
 In that same period, average life expectancy in the United States has increased dramatically — by over five years.

 Advances in medical technology are significantly improving patient outcomes and health-system savings, helping people lead longer and better lives.
 Global medical device manufacturer St. Jude Medical estimates that throughout its 40-year history, approximately 70 million patients have been touched by one of its many life-saving technologies.

-New pioneering technologies are on the horizon thanks to the continued commitment for improved medical care.
+New pioneering technologies are on the horizon thanks to the continued commitment for improved medical technology.
 Companies like St. Jude Medical are exploring creative and unique partnerships to drive disease awareness and improve patient outcomes.
 Here are some of the most important new innovations:

 Patients today can connect with their physicians through smart technology offering remote monitoring — transmitters that communicate data about a patient’s condition to their doctors without the patient having to leave home.
 Research shows that telemedicine expands access to health services for people living in rural or remote areas, and can assist in health care outreach to people who may be vulnerable to untreated chronic conditions.